secretstartups/handbook/people-group/learning-and-development/gitlab-groundworks/edcast-user-docs/index.html.md

 title: EdCast User Documentation
 ---

-GitLab uses [EdCast](https://about.gitlab.com/handbook/people-group/learning-and-development/gitlab-groundworks/) as a learning experience platform to create engaging learning opportunities.

-The following resources can be used by learners in the EdCast platform to help navigate the login process, explore new content, and more.
+The following resources can be used by learners in the [EdCast](https://about.gitlab.com/handbook/people-group/learning-and-development/gitlab-groundworks/) platform to help navigate the login process, explore new content, and more.

 ## EdCast User Documentation

+### Have additional questions about EdCast?

+If you can't find the answer to your question below or you need additional support, please reach out to the Learning and Development team via the [#learninganddevelopment Slack channel](https://app.slack.com/client/T02592416/CMRAWQ97W).

 ### First time login to the EdCast platform

-When you first log into the LXP, a series of questions will lead you through your account setup.
-It's important to answer these questions, as the platform will use your answers to suggest new learning content based on your interests and expertice.
+When you first login to the EdCast LXP, you'll be prompted through your account setup.
+The platform uses your answers to suggest new learning content based on your interests and expertice.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/uE-1KRFArpA" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 EdCst first time logn Steps:

-1. GitLab team members will choose `LogIn with SSO option`
+1. GitLab team members should choose `LogIn with SSO option`
 1. Enter your first and last name
 1. Upload a profile photo.
-This step is optional at this phase of the sign on process and can be added and edited from within the platform at a later date.
+This step is optional at this phase of the sign on process and can be uploaded/edited within the platform at a later date
 1. Click `Next Step`
 1. Add up to 5 learning goals to your profile.
 Use the search bar to locate learning goals in the platform.
 These learning goals can be about any topic you are interested in learning about.
 Some examples could be `product marketing`, `technical writing`, or `leadership`
 1. When adding learning goals, you may get an error that reads `The goal you are trying to add does not exist`.
 This idnciates that the goal you've entered does not yet exist in the EdCast database.
-In this case, consider using a different learning goal or phrase.
+In this case, consider using a different learning goal or phrase
 1. Click `Next Step`
 1. Add skills to your profile.
 These skills should be areas that you are already an expert in.
-There is an option to skip this step if preferred.
+There is an option to skip this step if preferred
 1. Click `Next Step`
 1. At this point, you will be dropped into the EdCast platform on the Discover page, and can begin to explore GitLab learning content!

 ### Getting familiar with the platform

+[Add platform video tour here]

+#### Navigating the Discover Page

+When you first log into the EdCast platform, you'll arrive on the Discover page.
+This page is aimed to:

+- introduce you to trending topic among other GitLab learners
+- provide quick access to your learning path and content you've started
+- explore new groups and channels to discover content you might be interested in
+- highlight initiatives from the GitLab L&D team and other content creators

 ### Using the top navigation bar